 Memory of Water

 Artists from Gdańsk, Govan, Göteborg/Stockholm, Ostend, Levadia, and Limerick will collaborate with community groups, engineers, politicians, residents and urban planners.
 These cities are defined by their post-industrial waterfronts: some are making successful progress while others struggle with abandonment or gentrification.

 Memory of Water poses the question: what’s next for waterfront heritage zones?
 The participating partners will collaborate on twenty-three interconnected activities including four artist-led City Labs, six international residencies, and a filmed documentary.
 Artists will share and develop skills, examining how accepted histories clash and compliment what has been lost, forgotten or abbreviated.

-The project artists are T. S. Beall, Rafika Chawishe, Mary Conroy, Jonas Myrstrand, Siegfried Vynck, and Iwona Zając.
-Ormston House is a project partner on Memory of Water with Fablevision (Scotland), Intercult (Sweden), the Municipality of Levadia (Greece), Nadbaltyckie Centrum Kultury (Poland), and Stad Ostend (Belgium).
+The project artists are ts Beall, Rafika Chawishe, Mary Conroy, Jonas Myrstrand, Siegfried Vynck, and Iwona Zając.
+Ormston House is a project partner on Memory of Water with Fablevision in Scotland, Intercult in Sweden, the Municipality of Levadia in Greece, Nadbaltyckie Centrum Kultury in Poland, and Stad Ostend in Belgium.